paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 (c) Performance Indicators.
 The first report, filed 180 days after the date of this order, shall include annual performance indicators and measurable objectives for department action.
 Each report filed thereafter shall measure the department’s performance against the objectives set forth in the initial report.

 Sec.
 6. Responsibilities of All Executive Departments and Agencies.
-All executive departments and agencies (agencies) shall: (a) designate an agency employee to serve as the liaison and point of contact with the White House Faith and Opportunity Initiative; and
+All executive departments and agencies (agencies) shall: (a) designate an agency employee to serve as the liaison and point of contact with the White House Office of Faith-Based and Neighborhood Partnerships; and

-(b) cooperate with the White House Faith and Opportunity Initiative and provide such information, support, and assistance to the White House Faith and Opportunity Initiative as it may request, to the extent permitted by law.
+(b) cooperate with the White House Office of Faith-Based and Neighborhood Partnerships and provide such information, support, and assistance to the White House Office of Faith-Based and Neighborhood Partnerships as it may request, to the extent permitted by law.

 Sec.
 7. Administration and Judicial Review. (a) The agencies’ actions directed by this Executive Order shall be carried out subject to the availability of appropriations and to the extent permitted by law.

 (b) This order does not create any right or benefit, substantive or procedural, enforceable at law or equity against the United States, its agencies or instrumentalities, its officers or employees, or any other person.

-[Ex.
-Ord.
-No. 13831, § 2(a), which directed substitution of “Centers for Faith and Opportunity Initiatives” for “Centers for Faith-Based and Community Initiatives” wherever appearing in Ex.
-Ord.
-No. 13198, set out above, was executed by also substituting “Center for Faith and Opportunity Initiatives” for “Center for Faith-Based and Community Initiatives” in section 1(a).]

 #### Ex.
 Ord.
 No. 13272.
 Proper Consideration of Small Entities in Agency Rulemaking
 Ex.
 Ord.
 No. 13272, Aug.
 13, 2002, 67 F.R.
 53461, provided: